shreyas-a/mario/README.md

 ## Start it

-To start it simple fire `yarn start` inside the project dir, wait some seconds and check `http://localhost:8080/`
+To start it simple fire `yarn start` inside the project dir, then check `http://localhost:8080/`